gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/manual/assembly_instructions/step10.md

 1. Find the correct tension for the belt.
 You can use the Prusa MK3 method from the original manual here : [Step 37 Testing the Y-axis belt](http://manual.prusa3d.com/Guide/2.+Y-axis+assembly/507?lang=en#s8300)
 1. Screw the motor back
 1. Take your time to perfectly align y_idler and y_motor_mount to get a good belt alignment
-1. Mount the Y end stop on the y_motor_mount

 ![](img/fig10.1.jpg)\